WazirX/wazirx-api/README.md

         ...
     }
     ```
-    Response have multiple key which denotes market and it has JSON object as a value which is consists of ticker information as mentioned below:
+    Response have multiple key which denotes market data, this is in JSON.
+Find all the fields below:

     1. `base_unit`: ticker code of base market
     1. `quote_unit`: ticker code of quote asset